jgarza9788/GaussianBlur_Demo/GaussianBlur_PPM.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

 ## Description Features

 This is a blur effect that is achieved using Unity's Post Processing Method.

+Since this uses the Post Processing Method it should be compatable with Unity's High Definition Render Pipeline (HDRP) and the Lightweight Render Pipeline (LWRP), however this is currently untested.

 ## How To Use GaussianBlur_PPM